ijlyttle/colorpath/README.md

 status](https://github.com/ijlyttle/colorpath/workflows/R-CMD-check/badge.svg)](https://github.com/ijlyttle/colorpath/actions)
 <!-- badges: end -->

+**Note**: on the off-chance that someone is reading this, as of late-2020 I am reworking the entire package.
+Functions that are part of the “new regime” begin with `pth_`; we can expect other functions to be removed in time.

 The goal of colorpath is to introduce as a level of abstraction above a color palette.
 It is thought that a set of palettes: categorical, sequential, and diverging, could be built using colors contained within